Releases are when a project formally publishes a new version so the community can use it. There are two types of releases:

 The patch release decision should be made as early on Monday as possible.
 If a patch release is necessary, then follow the same steps as the scheduled release process.

 In rare cases, a second patch release might be necessary if the release is known to have a severe regression that hasn’t been fixed by Monday.
-If this occurs, the release team should announce the situation on the release issue, and leave the issue open until all patch releases are complete.
+If this occurs, the release manager should announce the situation on the release issue, and leave the issue open until all patch releases are complete.
 However, it’s usually better to fix bugs for the next release cycle rather than doing a second patch release.

 After the patch release has been published (or no patch release is necessary), close the release issue and inform the team that they can start merging in semver-minor changes again.

 An emergency release is unplanned and isn’t the regularly scheduled release or the anticipated patch release.